 SEM Appears With An Ad Mark; SEO Doesn’t

-The links marketed with SEM can easily be identified by users.
-When you use PPC platforms for advertising your content, your links on the result page are marked as ads with an Ad icon.
+Users can quickly identify the links marketed with SEM.
+When you use PPC platforms to advertise your content, your results page links are marked as ads with an Ad icon.

 At the same time, organic results are not marked with such Ad icons.
-But, with paid ads, you also get control over how they appear.
-Whereas in the case of SEO, you only get Rich snippets.
+But, with paid ads, you also control how they appear.
+In the case of SEO, you only get rich snippets.

 You Pay On Every Click In SEM; SEO Charges Nothing

-You never need to pay for clicking URL on Google if your content is SEO optimized and ranked organically.
+You never need to pay for clicking URLs on Google if your content is SEO-optimized and ranked organically.

 But, if you are promoting your website through paid ads, you’ll need to pay each time someone clicks (cost per click) or sees (cost per thousand impressions) your advertisements.